A Reference Resource

 Benjamin F. Butler (1837–1838): Attorney General

 In 1826, he was elected to New York Assembly, where he served from 1827 to 1833.
-Butler refused appointment to the New York Supreme Court but would serve as U.S. attorney general in the administrations of Presidents Andrew Jackson and Martin Van Buren (1833-1838).
-He was appointed interim secretary of war by Jackson (October 1836-March 1837), leaving the cabinet to become U.S. attorney for the Southern District of New York (1838-1841, 1845-1848).
+Butler refused appointment to the New York Supreme Court.
+He served as U.S. attorney general in the administrations of Presidents Andrew Jackson and Martin Van Buren (1833-1838).
+President Jackson also appointed Butler secretary of war, and he served from October 1836 to March 1837.
+Butler left the cabinet to become U.S. attorney for the Southern District of New York (1838-1841, 1845-1848).
 Benjamin Butler died in Paris, France, on November 8, 1858.